CodingGreen/la-fortuna/README.md

 12. Open Powershell.
 13. Switch on your La Fortuna and then press reset button (top left).
 14. Run `make` command in Powershell terminal.

+## Data Sheet

+The data sheet for the ATMEL AT90USB1286 microprocessor is [here](https://www.microchip.com/en-us/product/AT90USB1286#document-table).